Tilefishes: Family Malacanthidae

 Bait and Tackle: Usually caught on the bottom though reported to typically feed four to six feet off the bottom.
 Top bait seems to be fresh squid cut into strips about 4 inches long and half an inch wide.
 It’s reported that a reverse dropper loop—with the hook on the bottom and the sinker hanging from a dropper loop a couple of feet up the line—can be deadly.
 Other good baits include ghost shrimp, market shrimp, mussels, worms and small live bait.
 Light to medium tackle and a size 4 or 2 hook is all that is needed for most of the pier-caught fish.
 Deeper water fish require stronger tackle.

-Food Value: A very good, mild flavored flesh that can be prepared many ways.
-However, some people report a bitter taste from fish caught in shallow-water kelp beds (but apparently no problem with fish caught in deeper waters).
+Food Value: A good eating fish but somewhat bland in flavor with small flakes and a soft texture.
+The flesh is white in color and low in fat content.
+It can be prepared with basically any cooking method.
+However, some reports say that at certain times of the year, in certain areas, it seems to develop an unpleasant taste.
+As example, some people report a bitter taste from fish caught in shallow-water kelp beds (although apparently there’s no problem with fish caught in deeper waters).
 J. Charles Davis in his book California Salt Water Fishing (1949, A. S. Barnes and Company) said “an excellent food fish but should be skinned before cooking.
 The skin has a strong smell of iodine and if the fish is cooked without skinning, the flavor is imparted to the meat and makes it unpleasant.
 If skinned it is delicious.”
-Since all I have eaten were the fillets from whitefish, and they were delicious, I’ll take him for his word.
+I’ve only eaten skinned fillets and they were indeed delicious.